muarshad01/Docker_and_Kubernetes/1_Dive_Into_Docker.md

 ## 10: But Really...What's a Container?

 * OS: Process --> System Call --> Kernel --> Hardware resources
-* OS feature: Name Spacing
+* Namespacing:
+  - OS feature
-* Namespacing: Isolating resources per process (or group of processes)
+  - Isolating resources per process (or group of processes)
-* Control Groups (`cgroups`): Limit amount of resources used per process
+  - Control Groups (`cgroups`): Limit amount of resources used per process
-* A CONTAINER IS A PROCESS OR SET OF PROCESSES THAT HAVE A GROUPING OF RESOURCES SPECIFICALLY ASSIGNED TO IT.
+* A CONTAINER IS A "PROCESS OR SET OF PROCESSES" (PROGRAM) THAT HAVE A GROUPING OF RESOURCES SPECIFICALLY ASSIGNED TO IT.

 ## 11: How's Docker Running on Your Computer